28 27 1N1W Garvin Wiley Well value

 How could we calculate the future value of this well if we decided to sell mineral rights?
 Thank you!

-You could look at the Wiley production and try to ball park something.
-There is a lot interest in the area over the last few weeks.
+You could look at the Wiley production and try to ballpark something.
+There has been a lot of interest in the area over the last few weeks.

-Hello Laura: Just got a call today, from a Oil & Gas co. out of Ok City.
-The offer was almost double from the last Co we got about 3 weeks ago for the purchase of our mineral rights.
+Hello Laura, Just got a call today from an oil & gas company out of Oklahoma City.
+The offer was almost double from the last company we got about 3 weeks ago for the purchase of our mineral rights.

 Those sections are in a Woodford condensate area.
 Continental has been active in there.
 Think larger than just one well.
 Think of the possibilities of more than one well.
 At the moment, there is a permit for the middle of section 27 heading west into section 28.
 That well would hold both sections.
 Faulting in the area may determine how many more wells might be drilled.